unique379r/strspy/README.md

 ## Key Features

-1. Input either fastq (raw reads) or bam (pre-aligned reads)
+1. Input either fastq (raw reads usually from ONT) or bam (pre-aligned reads usually froom PacBio)
-2. Reports raw allelic counts along with Normalized counts
+2. Reports raw counts of allele along with its Normalized counts by its maximum value
-3. Find top two significant Alleles (filtering set to 0.6)
+3. Find top two significant Alleles (filtering threshold set by user such as 0.4)
 4. Detects Small variants such as SNP and Indels
-5. Plots and reports mapping summary and region of overlaps
+5. Reports mapping summary and STR region of overlaps
+6. Stutters analysis for simple motifs of STRs

 ## Installation

-STRspy requires following third party tools that has to be installed prior to run the program. gnu parallel samtools bedtools minimap2 xatlas

-Note: Installation script is avaible to install third party tools.
+STRspy includes the installation of the following third-party software before it can be used.

+gnu parallel
+samtools
+bedtools
+minimap2
+xatlas

+### Clone the repository

+`git clone git@github.com:unique379r/strspy.git`

+`cd strspy`

+### Create an environment

+`bash setup/STRspy_setup.sh -h`

+### Activate the environment

+`conda activate strspy_env`

+### Set up configuration

+`SAMTOOLS=$(which samtools)
+echo -e "SAMTOOLS="$SAMTOOLS > UserToolsConfig.txt
+BEDTOOLS=$(which bedtools)
+echo -e "BEDTOOLS="$BEDTOOLS >> UserToolsConfig.txt
+XATLAS=$(which xatlas)
+echo -e "XATLAS="$XATLAS >> UserToolsConfig.txt
+PARALLEL=$(which parallel)
+echo -e "PARALLEL="$PARALLEL >> UserToolsConfig.txt
+MINIMAP=$(which minimap2)
+echo -e "MINIMAP="$MINIMAP >> UserToolsConfig.txt`

+### deativate the environment

+`conda deactivate`

 ## Quickstart

-bash scripts/STRspy_Parallel_v0.1.sh -h

-USAGE: bash scripts/STRspy_Parallel_v0.1.sh <input_reads_dir(fastq/bam dir)> <is_input_bam(yes/no)> <motif_fasta_dir> <motif_bed_dir> <genome_fa> <output_dir>
+Modify the configfiles describing your data `config/InputConfig.txt`

-## EXAMPLE:
+## Run STRspy

-### In case of bam input dir

-bash scripts/STRspy_Parallel_v0.1.sh example/test_dir yes example/str_fa example/str_bed NULL output_dir

-### In case of fastq input dir

-bash scripts/STRspy_Parallel_v0.1.sh example/test_dir no example/str_fa example/str_bed example/ref_genome/hg19.fa output_dir
+`cd strspy`

+`bash ./STRspy_v1_run.sh -h`

+`USAGE: bash ./STRspy_v1_run.sh config/InputConfig.txt config/ToolsConfig.txt`

-## Positional arguments
+## InputConfig.txt

-fastq/bams : A dir must have either fastq (Oxford nanopore reads) or bam (pre-aligned reads)
+INPUT_DIR	: A dir must have either fastq (Oxford nanopore reads) or bam (aligned reads such as from PacBio)

-is_input_bam: User must say if given inputs are bam or fastq
+INPUT_BAM	: Given inputs are bam or fastq (yes or no)

-motif_fasta_dir: A dir contains Fasta files for each STR region of interest (assimung it has flanking regions of 500bp)
+STR_FASTA	: A dir contains Fasta files for each STR region of interest [assimung it has flanking regions (+/-) of 500bp]

-motif_bed_dir: A dir contains Bed files for each STR region of interest
+STR_BED 	: A dir contains Bed files for each STR region of interest [assimung it has flanking regions (+/-) of 500bp]

-genome fasta : Genome fasta (hg19/hg38) must provide in case of fastq input.
+GENOME_FASTA: Genome fasta (hg19/hg38) must provide in case of fastq input.

+REGION_BED	: All STr bed has to concatnated inot single bed file to calculate the coverage of it from the aligment sample file.

+NORM_CUTOFF	: A normalization threshold is required to select top two allles of a STR

-output_dir : A empty diectory to write the results
+OUTPUT_DIR : A empty directory to write the results

-# Test Run

-## bam input
+## ToolsConfig.txt

-bash scripts/STRspy_Parallel_v0.1.sh example/test_dir yes example/str_bed example/str_fa NULL out_dir
+BEDTOOLS 	=	../user/path/bedtools

+MINIMAP 	=	../user/path/minimap2

+SAMTOOLS 	=	../user/path/samtools

+XATLAS 		=	../user/path/xatlas

+PARALLEL 	=	../user/path/parallel

-## fastq input
+## Contacts
-bash scripts/STRspy_Parallel_v0.1.sh example/test_dir yes example/str_bed example/str_fa example/ref_genome/chr22.fa out_dir
+bioinforupesh200 DOT au AT gmail DOT com rupesh DOT kesharwani AT bcm DOT edu